derpferd/semeval-2018-task2/RESULTS-2.md

 Baseline		29.10		0.20		16.49		0.42

 * Fair means each class was equally represented in the training data.
+LSTMs and CNNs were character based except for Word-LSTM.
 ```

 Another experiment we performed that is worth noting was done to understand how much semantically similar classes such as camera and camera with flash impact misclassification.
 From our stage 1 results, we noticed that our model confused label 5 (smiling face with sunglasses) with label 1 (smiling face with heart eyes) significantly.
 We inferred that the model might have trouble discriminating between classes with similar semantics.
 That inference is supported by the fact that the model also struggles to discriminate between labels 10 (Camera) and 18 (Camera with flash).